At Home: Chronic Obstructive Pulmonary Disease (COPD)

-COPD exacerbations are when symptoms get worse suddenly.
-They can become life-threatening.
+A COPD exacerbation, or flare-up, occurs when your COPD symptoms suddenly get worse.
+They can become life-threatening if left untreated.
 Recognize the warning signs and get prompt treatment if you experience:

 • Increased wheezing, shortness of breath, or coughing